 Runner of two Margaux says her knees no longer crack and feel creaky since using it.
 Coming in flavors like vanilla and turmeric, they add it to their morning or afternoon coffee.
 Telos says the booster can be added to any beverage like smoothies, hot cereal, or soup and is also great for baking.
 And the benefits they boast are many—sustained energy, reduced brain fog, enhanced focus, improved health of joints and tendons, GI tract, and brain to name a few.
 How?
 Collagen is a high-quality protein source that fuels you and serves as a building block for your muscles and bones.
 It contains 19 amino acids and is different from other protein sources because it has high concentrations of hydroxyproline, proline, and glycine, which are deficient in most of our diets.
 These are the primary amino acids responsible for collagen production in our bodies resulting in more elastic, less painful joints.
 According to Telos, collagen is also an easily digestible protein, which reduces inflammation in the gut and helps with blood sugar stabilization.

-Alright, the nutrition for runners secrets are out.
-Hopefully they help you up your badassness.
+Alright, the nutrition for runners’ secrets is out.
+Hopefully, they help you up your badassness.
 Feel free to tell us your secrets in the comments below.